 I personally prefer sticking to one body part per session I focus better, and workouts feel less like an endless checklist.
 Mileage may vary.

-Point #2 - Muscle Protein Synthesis is NOT the Only FactorMuscle protein synthesis was become the holy grail of training.
+Point #2 - Muscle Protein Synthesis is NOT the Only FactorMuscle protein synthesis became the holy grail of training.
 It's touted as the only thing that really matters.
 Nothing could be further from the truth.

 Most research reveals that muscle protein synthesis is elevated anywhere from 48 to 72 hours after training a muscle.
 This means (on paper) that after a few days a muscle stops growing.
 It's repaired, recovered, and is ready to be stimulated again.

-There are many questions that I still want answered about this process though.
-Does a minimal amount of work performed frequently not only elevate synthesis, but also elevate it maximally?
+There are many questions that I still want to be answered about this process though.
+Does a minimal amount of work performed frequently not only elevate synthesis but also elevate it maximally?

 Does muscle protein synthesis work like this?
 Is it being stimulated maximally during frequency training, or only stimulated enough to yield some results?

-But pack to the original point.
+But back to the original point.
 There are more factors involved than just muscle protein synthesis.